8e7an/dotvim/NOTES.md

 `gJ` Join following line without a space (continuous join).

 `gx` Open file/url under cursor - urls should open in the browser but, due to a bug in Vim 8.2 (which I have) it attempts to download the HTML as a file instead (which is not what I want.

+`cgn` Cut (go into insert mode), from visual mode, the next matched search term.

+`cgN` Cut (go into insert mode), from visual mode, the last matched search term.

 `cit` Jump into HTML tag.